Sai9686/My-project/README.md

-# My-project
+# My projects
-My data is better than yours
+This includes projects from Tableau, SQL, Power BI, Excel and Python.
+Take you pick!